 - Reducing drafts from old windows

-A permanent way to increase the comfort of your air year-round is with the right kind of replacement windows.
-This not only improves the energy efficiency of your home, but also stops drafts from old windows, as well as reducing the wide climate swings from winter and summer, utilizing the latest technology in insulation, materials and films.
+According to Delco Windows experts, a permanent way to increase the comfort of your air year-round is with the right kind of replacement windows.
+This not only improves the energy efficiency of your home but also stops drafts from old windows and reduces the wide climate swings from winter and summer, utilizing the latest technology in insulation, materials and films.
 Lastly, window replacement can add to your home’s value and add a modern look to a dated style.

-Certain glass packages for new windows have window films that block harmful UV rays, as well as the glaring summer heat in the summer and bitter cold in the winter.
+Certain glass packages for new windows have window films that block harmful UV rays and the glaring summer heat in the summer and bitter cold in the winter.
 They can reduce the energy transfer between the outside and inside.
-This is one way of making your living area more comfortable, no matter what the time of the year it is.
+This is one way of making your living area more comfortable, no matter the time of the year.

 Here are several types of windows that will help your home the greatest: